AdobeDocs/commerce-frontend-core/src/pages/ui-components/howto/price-rendering.md

 ---
-group: ui-components-guide
-title: Render prices on the frontend
+title: Render prices on the frontend | Commerce Frontend Development
+description:
 ---

+# Render prices on the frontend

 This article shows how templates and UI components work together to render the price for any product listing(e.g. category, widget, etc).